CastosHQ/Seriously-Simple-Podcasting/readme.txt

 14. An example of the styled podcast RSS feed when viewed directly in the browser.

 == Changelog ==

 = 1.16.1 =
+* 2017-05-19
+* [CHANGE] PHP version 5.3.0 or greater now required for Seriously Simple Hosting support
+* [CHANGE] Implemented version 2 of the S3 SDK
+* [FIX] Fixed a bug where Feed details were not being updated correctly
+* [TWEAK] Cleaned up some legacy code from the 1.16 release

+= 1.16.1 =
 * 2017-05-08